Web services development with Java EE

 Application developers who are going to implement and use web services, based on the Java EE platform.

-One should be familiar with the concepts of web services (see course SOA & web services concepts).
+One should be familiar with the concepts of web services (see course Distributed applications: APIs and web services).
 Moreover, a thorough knowledge of Java (see course Java programming) and basic knowledge of XML (see course XML concepts) is required.

 - Concepts of web services